brycewray/hugo-site/content/posts/2023/04/better-code-image-processing-hugo/index.md

 Some pegs, holes, and hammers were harmed during my contortions within the [Hugo](https://gohugo.io) static site generator (SSG) to create CSS that (a.) *would* provide good backgrounds for my site's responsive images but (b.) would *not* violate the site's [Content Security Policy](https://content-security-policy.com) (CSP).
 I wasn't happy about the collateral damage, but thought I had no choice.

-. . . at least, until two other Hugo users pointed me toward a better way.
+. . . that is, until two other Hugo users pointed me toward a better way.

 <!--more-->